Optimality and Approximate Optimality of Source-Channel Separation in Networks: Approximate Optimality of Separation for Joint Source-Channel Multiple Multicast with Distortions

-In this section we examine the third scenario considered in this paper, {\em i.e.,} the case where there could be multiple receivers interested in the same source, but at different distortion levels.
-We limit ourselves to a set of distortion measures often referred to as the ``difference" distortion measures, since its properties play an important role in the proof.
-More precisely, the distortion measure $d(\cdot,\cdot)$ is given in the form of $\hat{\mathcal{X}}=\mathcal{X}$, where $\mathcal{X}$ is an Abelian group with a proper addition operation; furthermore,
+In this section the third scenario where there could be multiple receivers interested in the same source at different distortion levels is examined.
+We limit ourselves to a set of distortion measures referred to as the ``difference" distortion measures, whose properties play an important role in the proof.
+More precisely, $\hat{\mathcal{X}}=\mathcal{X}$ in this class of distortion measures, where $\mathcal{X}$ is an Abelian group with a proper addition operation; furthermore, the distortion mapping $d(x,\hat{x})$ is a function of $x-\hat{x}$, and we shall write it as $d(x,\hat{x})=d(x-\hat{x})$.